YangForever/STABLE/README.md

 This repository contains the open-source code for the paper:

-**"Preserving Spatial and Quantitative Information in Unpaired Biomedical Image-to-Image Translation"**
+**"Preserving Spatial and Quantitative Information in Unpaired Biomedical Image-to-Image Translation"** Published in Cell Reports Methods. https://doi.org/10.1016/j.crmeth.2025.101074

 ---